 A great base system to use for controlling all your smart gadgets is Google Home or Amazon Alexa.
 These voice assistants allow you to handle all your smart devices by voice, so you don’t have to worry about managing and using all the individual apps.

 When planning for a technology addition during a home renovation project, you want to get the help of an IT pro, like Two River Computer.
-We can work with your contractor and electrician to make sure your technology needs are met, and smart home integrations are done in the best way possible.
+We can work with your electrical contractor and electrician to make sure your technology needs are met, and smart home integrations are done in the best way possible.